How Much Should Cyclists Drink While Riding

 Hydration Basics for Cyclists

-Cycling hydration advice has gotten complicated with all the products and strategies flying around.
-As someone who used to think hydration meant chugging water before a ride and hoping for the best — ended up dizzy and weak during a summer ride despite drinking beforehand — I learned everything there is to know about how it actually works.
+Cycling hydration advice has become tricky with all the products and strategies flying around.
+As someone who used to think hydration meant chugging water before a ride and hoping for the best — ended up dizzy and weak during a summer ride despite drinking beforehand — I worked through the fundamentals of how it actually works.
 Today, I’ll share the basics.

 Why It Matters

-Probably should have led with this section, honestly.
+Probably should have led with this issue, to be candid.
 Even mild dehydration — losing just 2% of your body weight through sweat — tanks your performance.
 Power drops, effort feels harder, everything suffers.
 On hot days you can lose 1-2 liters per hour.
 That adds up fast.

 Before You Ride